Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Online booking is table stakes

-Users expected 24/7 booking capability.
-The absence of online booking wasn't just inconvenient — it made the business feel outdated compared to competitors.
+Users expected 24/7 booking.
+Its absence didn't just inconvenience - it made the business feel outdated.

 04